nytimes/backbone.stickit/README.md

 ### afterUpdate

-A string function reference or function which is called after a value is updated in the dom.
+Called after a value is updated in the dom.

 ```javascript
   bindings: {